GabrielMagidov/GabrielMagidov/README.md

-A recent graduate in Computer Science from Ben-Gurion University of the Negev with a strong passion for technology and software development.
-Experienced in Python programming, web development, and problem-solving.
-Eager to learn new technologies and contribute to dynamic teams in a collaborative environment.
-I possess excellent communication skills, attention to detail, and a proactive approach to tackling challenges
+I'm a recent graduate in Computer Science from Ben-Gurion University of the Negev, driven by a deep passion for technology and software development.
+My expertise lies in Python programming, web development, and innovative problem-solving.
+I am eager to learn new technologies and thrive in dynamic, collaborative environments.
+With excellent communication skills, keen attention to detail, and a proactive approach to challenges, I am ready to contribute effectively to any team.